danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

 ## Exercise 1: Create metric alerts using the Azure Portal

-This exercise shows how to, create alerts on metrics for Azure Database for MySQL.
+This exercise shows how to, create alerts on metrics for Azure Database for MySQL Single Server.

 **Tasks**